milesdwilliams15/seerrr/README.md

     #  <chr>              <fct>      <dbl>   <dbl>    <dbl>     <dbl>    <dbl>   <dbl>    <dbl> <dbl>
     #1 'u' omitted        x              1   1.49   0.00172    0.0387  0.494   0.246      0         1
     #2 'u' controlled for x              1   0.997  0.00233    0.0446 -0.00291 0.00232    0.925     1

+The evaluation summary for each model specification clearly shows that failing to account for `u` leads to increased bias in the estimate of `x`'s relationship with `y`.

 Simple enough!